saulmaldonado/agones-mc/README.md

 ### Agones GameServer

-A GameServer requires a game server container.
-This will be the Mincraft server container.
-Every GameServer also contains the an sdkServer that will report lifecycle changes to the Agones controller.
-To signal Minecraft server lifecycle updates, a seperate application integrated with the Agones SDK needs to ping the Minecraft server and report lifecycle updates to the sdkServer.
+A Minecraft server container will serve as the GameServer container.
+Every GameServer Pod also contains the an sdkServer that will report lifecycle changes to the Agones controller.
+To signal Minecraft server lifecycle updates, a seperate application integrated with the Agones SDK will ping the Minecraft server and report lifecycle updates to the sdkServer.

 #### GameServer Pod template example